Two countries close to my heart - Piutau

 "Both my parents were born in Tonga, then migrated to New Zealand.
 Two of my older siblings were born in Tonga and the rest of us were born in New Zealand.

-"Obviously my parents' first language is Tongan so at home, I would communicate in Tongan and having my brother playing for Tonga, captaining Tonga, there's always a close connection.
+"Obviously my parents' first language is Tongan so at home I would communicate in Tongan, and having my brother playing for Tonga, captaining Tonga, there's always a close connection.

 "Our family would always be supporting when I play for New Zealand, and [if] Tonga were playing, our family would be extremely proud and cheering both teams on."

-Piutau is one of a handful of players who will likely bolster Tonga's resources at the next Rugby World Cup, while Samoa are the other Pacific nation most likely to prosper from the ruling.
+Piutau is one of a handful of players who are likely to bolster Tonga's resources at the next Rugby World Cup, with Samoa the other Pacific nation most likely to prosper from the ruling.

 But many other emerging nations, such as Uruguay, Chile, Russia and Georgia, are not set to benefit in the same way, given their onus on picking home-grown players, while there are fears the new laws could be exploited by players moving to, or between, tier one countries.